eagle1-sys/whereis-api-v0/README.md

 We focus on one thing: making it easy to track a shipment’s locations over time with a simple, streamlined API query.

 ## Problem
-Since different logistics providers have their own data formats and APIs, integrating various logistics data poses a significant challenge for app developers.
+Since different logistics providers have their own APIs and data formats, integrating various logistics data poses a significant challenge for app developers.

 ## Track locations over time